pedrovgs/Renderers/README.md

 RendererBuilder<Video> rendererBuilder = new RendererBuilder<Video>(renderer);
 ```

-If you need to map different object instances to different ``Renderer`` implementations you use ``bind`` methods:
+If you need to map different object instances to different ``Renderer`` implementations you can use ``RendererBuilder.bind`` methods:

 ```java
 RendererBuilder<Video> rendererBuilder = new RendererBuilder<Video>()
         .bind(Video.class, LikeVideoRenderer());
 ```

-If your binding is more complex and it's not based on different classes but in properties of these classes you can also extend ``RendererBuilder``:
+If your binding is more complex and it's not based on different classes but in properties of these classes you can also extend ``RendererBuilder`` and override ``getPrototypeClass`` to customize your binding:

 ```java
 public class VideoRendererBuilder extends RendererBuilder<Video> {